Brautigan > Recordings

 The Brautigan record project, the planned third record album release by Zapple, was produced by Miles who wrote to Brautigan on 3 October 1968 outlining the project "as a magazine in sound and possibly to include certain literature, artwork and illustrations as well" and asking if he were interested.
 Miles said Henry Miller, William Burroughs, Allen Ginsberg, Michael McClure, Lawrence Ferlinghetti, and Charles Olsen had already been contacted about recording additional albums in the series.
 As noted previously, Miles hoped to also include Anais Nin, Robert Creeley, Edward Dorn, Jean Genet, Samuel Beckett, Gary Snyder "and of course the younger British poets.
 We would also like to get Ezra Pound to read his Confucian Analects."

-Miles recounts this narrative in The Zapple Diaries, noting that Brautigan retained complete control over the editing of the recordings and production of the album sleeve (Miles, Barry.
+Miles recounts that Brautigan retained complete control over the editing of the recordings and production of the album sleeve (Miles, Barry.
 The Zapple Diaries.
-London: Peter Owen Publishers, 2015.).
+Peter Owen Publishers, 2015).

 Accounts of the Production Process

 Miles, Barry.
 Paul McCartney: Many Years From Now.
-New York: Henry Holt and Company, 1997.
+Henry Holt and Company, 1997.

 This lengthy biography of Paul McCartney contains brief mentions of Brautigan and his planned recording project, "Listening to Richard Brautigan," produced by Barry Miles, for The Beatles' Apple Records label.

 Brown, Mick.
 "John, Paul, George and . . .
 Barry: In the late Sixties, the Great and the Groovy Gathered at Barry Miles's Gallery.
 He Revisits His Revolutionary Times with Mick Brown."
-The Daily Telegraph 16 October 2002: ***?***.
+The Daily Telegraph, 16 Oct.
+2002, ***?***.

 The project was engineered by Mike Vance at Golden State Recorders and produced by Miles Associates and Brautigan.
 Notes attached to the master tape indicated the order and times of the various recordings to be featured on each side of the record album.